djpmsft/ADF_Labs/Data integration using Azure Data Factory and Azure Data Share.md

 This will start copying data into your new data share account.
 In a real world scenario, this data would be coming from a third party.

+It will take approximately 3-5 minutes for the data to come across.
+You can monitor progress by clicking on the **History** tab.

+While you wait, navigate to the original data share (DataProvider) and view the status of the **Share Subscriptions** and **History** tab.
+Notice that there is now an active subscription, and as a data provider, you can also monitor when the data consumer has started to receive the data shared with them.

+1. Navigate back to the Data consumer's data share.
+Once the status of the trigger is successful, navigate to the destination SQL database and data lake to see that the data has landed in the respective stores.

+Congratulations, you have reached the end of the lab.